Part V - Birth of a Film Composer

-The names of Ifukube's nine simple but attractive numbers are: Game of Arhat; Hanetsuki (Japanese Badminton); Mountain March; Gallop Time; Falling Leaves; Sports Day March; A Jolly School; Jaunty Double Time; Musical Chairs.
+The names of Ifukube's nine simple but attractive numbers are: Game of Arhant; Hanetsuki (Japanese Badminton); Mountain March; Gallop Time; Falling Leaves; Sports Day March; A Jolly School; Jaunty Double Time; Musical Chairs.

 Strangely, the section entitled Mountain March is not a march at all but, rather, a waltz in 3/4 time.
 Akira Ifukube's former secretary Hirohiko Nagase has an interesting theory about this which is, incidentally, related to Ifukube's argument with Senkichi Taniguchi about the Skater's Waltz during the production of Snow Trail.
 Nagase says: "Ifukube did not want to write a saccharine waltz (for the ski scene between two lovers) but since this was the first movie for him and perhaps he did write a back-up waltz in case his cor anglais idea would not be accepted.
 I wonder if Mountain March was almost the waltz for this movie.
 If that is the case, the "mountain" in this title is the "silvery snowy slope" in the movie, and that explains the mystery of the title."

-Turning his thoughts back to the music of the indigenous peoples of Sakhalin, Ifukube wrote a follow-up work to his Ancient Minstrelsies, also for female voice and piano.
+The two concert works with which Ifukube closed the decade were Lullabies Among the Native Tribes on the Island of Sakhalin and the ballet Enchanted Castle.
+With Three Lullabies, which is scored for soprano and solo piano, Ifukube turned his his thoughts back to the music of the indigenous peoples of Sakhalin to write this follow-up work to his Ancient Minstrelsies.
 Referring again to Ken Hattori's ethnic research on Sakhalin as his point of departure, and not limiting himself exclusively to the Nivkh people this time, Ifukube finished his Lullabies Among the Native Tribes on the Island of Sakhalin around the late summer of 1949.
 It has three sections: bu :lu bu :lu; buppun lu; umpari :ja :ja.

 Unlike Ancient Minstrelsies, Ifukube elected not to translate his lyrical content from the native tongues into Japanese.
 Here, he retains the original languages.
 The first lullaby, a gentle, bittersweet melody, is sung in the Evenki language.
 The second, more dramatic and dynamic tune, is sung in Nivkh.
 The unusually rhythmic, syncopated third lullaby is sung in Orok.